 It is difficult to generalise about IVAs because they really can be “individual”.
 But many IVAs follow a common pattern and this article looks at the sorts of clauses that are often included in IVAs.
-The example terms quoted here in italics are taken from the 2014 protocol which will be used for most IVAs started in 2014, but similar terms will have been included in many older IVAs.
+If you have problems, have a look at what your IVA says to make sure.

 What can cause problems for IVAs

 - losing your job or having your hours reduced

 - being unable to work because of illness, either your own or someone else in the family, or a new baby;

 - having a cut in welfare benefits, for example switching to Universal Credit or losing tax credits.

 And increases in your expenses can also cause problems: